 6. Spunky from Rocko’s Modern Life

-Not the brightest dog around, Spunky had a big heart and always remained loyal to Rocko.
-This small breeded dog sure got himself into plenty of trouble, and thanks to Rocko, found himself alive and feed only out of luck.
+Not the brightest dog around, Spunky had a big heart and always remained loyal to Rocko, the Australian wallaby star of Rocko’s Modern Life.
+This small, miniature bullterrier dog sure got himself into plenty of trouble, and thanks to Rocko, found himself alive and fed only out of luck.
+This 90s cartoon dog was different from many dog characters in that he was less intelligent than his owners.
+His common antics included drooling, eating trash, and smelling bad.
+Spunky is also known for hosting two other characters on the show: Bloaty the Tick and Squirmy the Ringworm.

 5. Odie from Garfield and Friends

-Similar to Spunky, Odie was the lovable, dopey dog that always had Garfield’s back, no matter how many times this orange cat played tricks on poor Odie, making him one of the best dog characters around.
+A step or two above Spunky in intelligence, Odie was the lovable, dopey dog that always had Garfield’s back.
+No matter how many times this orange cat played tricks on poor Odie, he was a loyal and dependable friend, making him one of the best dog characters around.

 4. Poochie from The Simpsons

 Having created so many iconic characters, The Simpsons spawned one of the 90s most beloved talking dog characters– Poochie.
-Having first appeared on the Itchy and Scratchy Show, Poochie has gone on to be one of the most recognized 90s cartoon dogs around.
+Having first appeared on the Itchy and Scratchy Show voiced by Homer, Poochie has gone on to be one of the most recognized 90s cartoon dogs around.
+This dog character loves to surf, rap, and play guitar.
+You can find him in Season 8, Episode 14 of The Simpsons.

 3. Santa’s Little Helper – The Simpsons

-One of television’s most iconic dog character’s has to be Santa’s Little Helper.
-This rescued greyhound dog has been on air for more than 25 years, making him not only one of the most popular, but one of the most beloved dogs around.
+One of television’s most iconic 90s dog cartoon characters has to be Santa’s Little Helper.
+This rescued greyhound dog is the Simpsons’ family dog, and has been on air for more than 25 years, making him not only one of the most popular, but also one of the most beloved dogs around.

 2. Scooby Doo